 Before I get into my summer project, I wanted to tell you about a giveaway Zircon is hosting!
 If you’re looking for some great Zircon tools, head on over to their Instagram to enter their summer giveaway!
 You could win the StudSensor HD55 stud finder, Leak Alert WiFi smart water detector, and a $100 giftcard to The Home Depot!
 You can enter here: (click me).
 Winner will be chosen on September 30, 2019.

 Super easy, here is the link.
 Or you can get it in the tool section of Home Depot.
 I am hanging my plumbers pipe shelving from Furniture Pipeline and needed a strong stud to insert my screws into for the best hold.
 This is why I can’t do any projects without this magic scanner!

 Yah, I know this sounds silly, but the last time I bought one I forgot to take it off and was so confused by all the images it displayed.
 I know, I have issues…

-You will lay your sensor against the wall Vertically.
+You will lay your sensor against the wall VERTICALLY.
 There is button to swipe right or left.
-Left for deep scan and stud scan.
-Right for metal and AC wire scan.
+Left for DeepScan and StudScan.
+Right for Metal and AC Scan.
 Then push the side button and wait for the beep.
 You are now ready to go.

 As you move along slowly and horizontally on the wall, green will illuminate.
-This is letting you know it is working.
+This is letting you know it is working and you are in a stud finding mode.
 You will be alerted when a stud is close.
-The arrow will appear when you are in the middle of the stud.
+The Spotlite arrow will appear when you are in the middle of the stud.
 This is where you make a mark and know where you can install your screw if you are wanted to hang something into the stud.

-The red light will illuminate if you are close to a wire.
+The red screen will illuminate if you are close to a wire.
 Once again the arrow will appear when you are right on top of it.